ria0304/ApexNet/README.md

 **Given two drivers starting next to each other on the grid, will the one behind finish ahead?**

-ApexNet trains five deep-learning architectures on real historical Formula 1 race results (f1db, 2014+) to predict grid-adjacent overtaking outcomes — with a leakage-checked train/val/test split, a held-out confusion matrix, and a feature-ablation study, then replays real races through a live dashboard so predictions can be checked against what actually happened.
+ApexNet trains five deep-learning architectures on real historical Formula 1 race results (f1db, 2014+) to predict grid-adjacent overtaking outcomes — with a leakage-checked train/val/test split, a held-out confusion matrix, and a feature-ablation study — then replays real races through a live dashboard so predictions can be checked against what actually happened.

 </div>